All 9 Epidaurus Sightseeing

 The lovely church of Agios Nikolaos is located on a hill and can be seen from any spot of the port.

 On the hill above the traditional village of Nea Epidaurus, about 15 km from the archaeological site, there stand the ruins of a Medieval Castle, built to protect the area from enemies and pirates.

 The monastery of Panagia Agnountos was built in the 18th century in the Byzantine style.
 It is famous for its frescoes and its nice location, close to the mountainous village of Nea Epidaurus.

 Built in the 15th century, the Monastery of Taxiarches contributed a lot in the Greek War of Independence.
-Today it is a female monastery and open to visit.
+Today it is a female monastery and it is open to visitors.

 The Archaeological Museum of Epidaurus is located next to the Ancient Theatre.
 Small in size, it hosts interesting findings from excavations in the site.

-The Sanctuary of Asklepios, also called Asklepieion, was a healing centre in the ancient times.
-People would go there to be cured from illnesses and diseases.
+The Sanctuary of Asklepios, also called Asklepieion, was a healing center in the ancient times.
+People would go there to be cured of illnesses and diseases.
 It is located next to the Ancient Theatre.

 The Little Theatre of Ancient Epidaurus is located amidst many fruit trees close to the village of Palia Epidaurus.
 It was built in different stages from the 4th century BC till the Hellenistic times.
 Some theatre and musical performances take place there in summer.